neelakshirashinkar/Linq-Contact-Manager/README.md

 ## Prerequisites

 Before you begin, make sure you have the following installed on your system:

-Node.js (version 14 or higher)
+-Node.js (version 14 or higher)
-MongoDB (or MongoDB Atlas for cloud-based database) Git
+-MongoDB (or MongoDB Atlas for cloud-based database) -Git

 ---
 ## Project Setup